Kona Book

 client

-program is a state machine that is responsible for bootstrapping itself from the inputs, executing the progam logic, and verifying the outcome. - The
+program is a state machine that is responsible for bootstrapping itself from the inputs, executing the program logic, and verifying the outcome. - The

 host